Intrinsically Interpretable Attention via Sparse Post-Training

 \section{Conclusion}

 Achieving interpretability requires innovations in both interpretation techniques \textit{and} model design.
 We investigate how large models can be trained to be intrinsically interpretable.
 We present a flexible post-training procedure that sparsifies transformer attention while preserving the original pretraining loss.
-By minimally adapting the architecture, we apply a sparsity penalty under a constrained-loss objective, allowing pre-trained model to reorganise its connectivity into a much more selective and structured pattern.
+By minimally adapting the architecture, we apply a sparsity penalty under a constrained-loss objective, allowing the pre-trained model to reorganise its connectivity into a much more selective and structured pattern.

 Mechanistically, this induced sparsity gives rise to substantially simpler circuits: task-relevant computation concentrates into a small number of attention heads and edges.
 Across a range of tasks and analyses, we show that sparsity improves interpretability at the \textit{circuit} level by reducing the number of components involved in specific behaviours.
 In circuit discovery experiments, most of the model’s behaviour can be explained by circuits that are orders of magnitude smaller than in dense models; in attribution graph analyses, the reduced number of mediating components renders attention attribution tractable.
 Together, these results position sparse post-training of attention as a practical and effective tool for enhancing the mechanistic interpretability of pre-trained models.